Greg-T8/Notebook/topics/tools/powershell/practical-automation-with-powershell/ch6-making-adaptable-automations/index.md

 ```

 ### 6.3.1 - Organizing Your Data
 At this point, there are five separate functions: `Disable-WindowsService`, `Install-RequiredFeatures`, `Set-FirewallDefaults`, `Test-SecurityBaseline`, and `Set-SecurityBaseline`.
-The next step is to build a simple configuration file that you can feed into each of these functions.
+The next step is to build a simple configuration file that you can feed into the parameters for each of these functions.

+The best way to achieve this is to create a class that models the data you need to send to each function.
+The author demonstrates this by using the `ServerConfig` class.

-## Creating a Server Config Class
+#### Creating a Server Config Class
 The following code is used to create a server config class.
 This class definition would typically be stored in the module (.psm1) file.

 ```powershell